pablo-reyes8/colombia-subsidy-mlops-platform/README.md

 A professional, reproducible MLOps-style project built on Colombia’s GEIH household survey to study whether subsidies reduce inequality and to predict potential subsidy candidates under extreme class imbalance.
-The original exploratory notebooks are preserved in `notebooks/`, while the production path is modularized into pipelines, configs, and CLI tools.
+The original notebooks pipelines are preserved in `notebooks/`, while the production path is modularized into pipelines, configs, and CLI tools.

 ---